mhelmetag/mammoth/development.md

 Let's say that today the Discovery Chair was in the state 'Hold - Weather' from 1PM - 2PM PST.
 It's `time_closed` was 60 minutes (1 hour).
 We can then calculate it's `uptime` for the day as `round(((480 - 60) / 480) * 100)` or `88`.

+It'd be best, IMO, to calculate the uptime for the whole week so that should be similar but with the totals over the whole week vs one day.

 ### Gathering test data

 ```sql